Law of the Minimum Paradoxes: Functional Decomposition and Integration of Subsystems

 In this model resources are assigned not to neutralization of factors but for activation of subsystems.
 The activation intensity of the subsystem $S_j$ depends on the adaptation resource $r_j$, assigned to this subsystem:

 For any given organization of the system of factors, optimization of fitness together with definitions (\ref{decomposition}) and (\ref{activationassignation}) lead to a clearly stated optimization problem.
-For example, for Liebig's system of factors we have to find distributions of $r_j$ that either are maximizers in a problem:
+For example, for Liebig's system of factors we have to find distributions of $r_j$ that give solution to a problem: